dimejiajasin/Poem/README.md

-# Hello-Dimeji
+# Radio-Racin

-A Year later I am learning how to GitHub....
+### Introduction

+This will give a background to the concept behind the Radio Racing company!

-Looking at integrating software and architecture.
+Looking at integrating software, architecture and Cloud development.
 Virtual and Augmented Reality for Entertainment, Education and Architecture.
-Internet of things and virtual learning.
+1. Internet of things and virtual learning.